mollyfish/Front-end-Developer-Interview-Questions/answers.md

 * Can you describe your workflow when you create a web page?
   * I build my file structure first, with an index.html page and directories for js, CSS, and Sass.
 If I am using libraries, they go in /deps directories inside the appropriate directory (ie, js/deps/jquery.js).
 I usually also set up a server.js and a Gulpfile.js from the start, along with a .gitignore and a README.md.
 * If you have 5 different stylesheets, how would you best integrate them into the site?
+  * Compile them as Sass partials and link that in the <head>, or, link them all in the correct order to maintain the cascade.
 * Can you describe the difference between progressive enhancement and graceful degradation?
+  * Progressive enhancement is when all users get the standard website, but those users with browsers that support extras get extras - it's adding functionality to a baseline.
+Graceful degradation is when the site is designed to include all the extras, but users on older browsers won't see the extras - it's removing functionality from the baseline.
 * How would you optimize a website's assets/resources?
+  * I would first check if images have been resized and compressed appropriately.
+I would minify the HTML, CSS and JS files.
 * How many resources will a browser download from a given domain at a time?
   * What are the exceptions?
 * Name 3 ways to decrease page load (perceived or actual load time).
 * If you jumped on a project and they used tabs and you used spaces, what would you do?
+  * I would adjust my Sublime Text settings to adapt to the project.
 * Describe how you would create a simple slideshow page.
 * If you could master one technology this year, what would it be?
 * Explain the importance of standards and standards bodies.